Inalegwu/create-electron-webpack/README.md

 _Example in the case that you prefer [electron-search-devtools](https://www.npmjs.com/package/electron-search-devtools) to load already installed devtools:_

-1. Install `electron-search-devtools`:

 ```sh
 npm install --save-dev electron-search-devtools
 ```

-2. And then, load the necessary developer tools in `src/main.js` or `src/main.ts`:

 ```javascript
 // load `session` and `searchDevtools`